 With more and more electric vehicles in urban environments (where single-family homes with electricity outlets in garages are the exception rather than the rule), home charging will become less relevant in the coming years.
 Up to 60 percent of charging operations will happen in public, for example at work, at filling stations, and shopping centers.

 This creates exciting opportunities for charging point operators: Since the next generation of EV drivers is still interested in contract-based pricing models for public charging (as opposed to pay as you use price models), they don’t have to undertake a paradigm shift compared to the “classic” refueling process without prior registration.
-This allows e-mobility service providers to offer differentiated pricing models the same way as before.
+Together with e-mobility software migration, this allows service providers to offer differentiated pricing models the same way as before.
 At the same time, more and more options for new, innovative pricing models beyond per kWh billing are emerging.
 Charging per minute or per charging session or even offering subscriptions are increasingly attractive for many prospective EV drivers.
 They are also open to station-based price differentiation and dynamic pricing for public charging.

 However, with these opportunities for new pricing models, there are also risks involved: On the one hand, consumers’ willingness to pay for public high power charging (HPC) is lower among the next generation of EV drivers than it is currently.
 Plus, new, government-subsidized competitors are entering the HPC market.
 And what’s more, future payment systems might make hardware upgrades necessary and additional costs for retrofitting are to be expected.
 These factors combined will put pressure on the market price as well as charging operators’ business models.
 A successful pricing model therefore participates in these price increases today and hedges against future price pressure.